 Now your table is ready for your place settings and dinnerware.
 Your guests are sure to be delighted with this simple eye-pleasing setting.
 Enjoy!

-I hope you enjoyed this Thanksgiving centerpiece tutorial and can look forward to a simple and love-filled time of Thanksgiving.
-Do pin and share to inspire others too!
+Afterward, I hope you enjoyed this Thanksgiving centerpiece tutorial and can look forward to a simple and love-filled time of Thanksgiving.
+Additionally, pin and share to inspire others too!